edgelesssys/constellation/rfc/image-api.md

 # OS image & measurement discovery

-The Constellation OS image build pipeline generates a set of images using a chosen commit of the Constellation monorepo and and a desired release version number.
+The Constellation OS image build pipeline generates a set of images using a chosen commit of the Constellation monorepo and a desired release version number.

 ```mermaid
 graph LR